Micah Chapter Seven

 Micah 7:4b-6

-The day God visits you has come, the day your watchmen sound the alarm.
-Now is the time of your confusion.
-Do not trust a neighbor; put no confidence in a friend.
-Even with the woman who lies in your embrace guard the words of your lips.
-For a son dishonors his father, a daughter rises up against her mother, a daughter-in-law against her mother-in-law - a man's enemies are the members of his own household.
+The time of your watchmen — of your punishment — has come; now they will be confused.
+Don’t trust in your neighbor; don’t put confidence in a close friend; shut the gates of your mouth even from [your wife], lying there with you in bed.
+For a son insults his father, a daughter rises against her mother, daughter-in-law against her mother-in-law — a person’s enemies are the members of his own household.

 Micah tells the people that God has sent prophets (watchmen) to sound the alarm about the dangers of idolatry and the fact that God's judgment is coming.
 He goes on to describe the fact that the "every man for himself" attitude has even broken up the family and friendships.
 His description is much like that of the prophet Jeremiah (see Jeremiah 9:4).
 Once again, you can see how the words of the prophet could easily be describing our world today.